-So in addition to creating an inflammatory environment, a lack of sleep can also lead to a weakening of the immune system which is the perfect setup for bacteria to invade the skin and cause further breakouts.
+In addition to creating an inflammatory environment, a lack of sleep can also lead to a weakening of the immune system which is the perfect set-up for bacteria to invade the skin and cause further breakouts.

 The barrier function of your skin also breaks down due to sleep deprivation.
 Some studies in rats have even demonstrated severe skin breakdown and ulcers with excessive sleep deprivation.
 Crazy right?

 Let’s not forget the function sleep plays in aging.
 Inadequate sleep leads to an increase in the production of the enzymes that break down collagen and elastin.

 These are the 2 proteins that are needed to build skin elasticity.
 Breakdown of these proteins leads to more wrinkles and sagging skin.
 It can also cause thinning of the skin which makes wrinkles more apparent.